ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This method is indicated by `jwsd` in the
 `proof` field.
 A JWS {{RFC7515}} object is created as follows:

+To protect the request, the JOSE header of the signature contains the following
+parameters:

+kid (string)
+: The key identifier.
+RECOMMENDED.
+If the key is presented in JWK format, this MUST be the value of the `kid` field of the key.

+alg (string)
+: The algorithm used to sign the request.
+REQUIRED.
+MUST be appropriate to the key presented.
-The JOSE (JSON Object Signing and Encryption) header MUST contain the `kid` parameter of the key bound to this client instance for this request.
-The `alg` parameter MUST be set to a value appropriate for the key identified by kid and MUST NOT be `none`.
+  If the key is presented as a JWK, this MUST be equal to the `alg` parameter of the key.
+MUST NOT be `none`.

-To protect the request, the JOSE header MUST contain the following additional parameters.

 typ (string)
 : The type header, value ”gnap-binding+jwsd”.
+REQUIRED

 htm (string)
 : The HTTP Method used to make this request, as an uppercase ASCII string.
+REQUIRED

 uri (string)
 : The HTTP URI used for this request, including all path and query components and no fragment component.
+REQUIRED

 ts (integer)
-: A timestamp of the request in integer seconds
+: A timestamp of the request in integer seconds.
+REQUIRED

 ath (string)
 : When a request is bound to an access token, the access token hash value.
 The value MUST be the result of a Base64url encoding (with no padding) the SHA-256 digest of the ASCII encoding of the associated access token's value.
+REQUIRED if the request protects an access token.

 If the HTTP request has a message body, such as an HTTP POST or PUT method, the payload of the JWS object is the Base64url encoding (without padding)